 The Pediatric Nurse Practitioner (PNP) specialty prepares graduates for expanded roles in the provision of primary care to children and adolescents.
 The first-year experience includes theory and clinical practice in primary health care.
-Courses focus on health and developmental assessment, child development, interviewing and parent counseling, and management of common child and adolescent problems.
+Courses focus on health and developmental assessment, child development, interviewing, parent counseling, pathophysiology, pharmacology, and management of common child and adolescent problems.
 There is an emphasis, as well, on the development of requisite research skills fundamental to advanced practice.
 Each student, throughout the two years, provides primary health care for children in several clinical settings.
-In addition, students may elect a concentration in chronic illness care or behavioral/mental health care.
-An advanced management course, a pediatric pharmacology course, a pathophysiology course, and courses in family systems and health policy issues provide core content for the second-year curriculum.
+During the second year, students complete an advanced management course, a pediatric pharmacology course, and courses in family systems, health policy, and advanced practice ethical and legal issues.
+In addition, students may elect a concentration in chronic illness care or a one-term pediatric specialty rotation.
 On completion of the specialty, students are eligible for PNP Certification through the Pediatric Nursing Certification Board and the American Nurses' Credentialing Center.

-Required Clinical Courses: 630a, 632, 634a, 640b†.
-Required Seminars: 625b, 633a, 635b, 637a, 639a, 641b.
+Required Clinical Courses: 630a\, 632a/b, 640b†.

+Required Seminars: 533, 625b, 633a, 635b, 637a, 641b, 895b.

-Required Clinical Courses: 640a†, 826a or b, 830a/b, 834a or b.
-Required Seminars: 717, 825a, 827a, 833a/b, 849b, 895a, 897b.
+Required Clinical Courses: 640a†, 826a/b‡, 830a/b, 834a or b.

+Required Seminars: 717, 825a, 827a, 833a/b, 845b, 849b.

-- A seven-week course.
+- \ A seven-week course.

 - † A six-week course; students take either 640a or b.

-- Except for students in CIC.
+- ‡ Except for students in CIC.